kennethreitz/simplemind/README.md

 ## Examples

-Here are some examples of how to use SimpleMind:
+Here are some examples of how to use Simplemind:

 ### Text Completion